PedroHercules/bank-rabbitmq-example/README.md

-Here's an improved version of your README.md for your RabbitMQ Event-Driven Learning Project:

----

 # RabbitMQ Event-Driven Learning Project 🐰🚀

 Welcome to our RabbitMQ Event-Driven Learning Project This repository is designed to help you explore and gain hands-on experience with event-driven architectures using RabbitMQ.
 Dive into the world of message publishing, consumption, routing, and much more.